surge2doge/computing-work/Stories/Waking Up.md

 Oh my god.

-I could'nt find the words to describe how I even looked like.
+I couldn't find the words to describe how I even looked like.
 I looked like...A monster.
 Scars were drawn onto my face, with blood remnants adding a pop of colour.
 And a murderous quality.
 My face definitely wasn't "normal".
 There were bumps all over it, stitches hastily sewn on, and most evidently, my right cheek was gone.

 Hollowed out.
+The bones were visible.
 Like someone or something had bitten into me.

 And I was still alive.
 The blood didn't even flow out.
 There seemed to be an invisible barrier between my blood and the natural world.

-My fingers searched for the gaping hole.
-It felt...like normal skin.
+My fingers searched for the gaping hole, feeling for the bones.
+But it felt like...normal skin.
 What exactly am I?

 I think I've lost myself.